jostmey/dkm/antigen-classification-problem/model/comparisons/nn-tcrdist3/README.md

 docker run -it --rm -v $(pwd):/project quay.io/kmayerb/tcrdist3:0.1.6 sh -c "cd project ; python3 train_val_test.py --input db.csv --output bin/model"
 ```

 On the test cohort, we achieve a classification accuracy of 67.87%.
-Because we are using a nearest neighbor model, our prediction for each test sample is the label of the nearest neighbor (k=1).
+Because we are using a nearest neighbors model, our prediction for each test sample is the label of the nearest neighbor (k=1).
 When multiple neighbors are tied for the nearest neighbor, we use the label from neighbor with the highest relative frequency to break the tie.